gcanti/tcomb-form/GUIDE.md

 });
 ```

-Subtypes allow you to express any custom validation with a simple predicate.
+Refinements allow you to express any custom validation with a simple predicate.

 ## Booleans